Tadeusz Arentowicz

 Tadeusz Arentowicz (19 September 1909 – 8 July 1941) was a Polish fighter pilot and ace during the Second World War.
-He served as a flight Lieutenant in the Royal Air Force in the No. 303 Polish Fighter Squadron (303 Dywizjon Myśliwski "Warszawski im.
+He served as a flight lieutenant in the Royal Air Force in the No. 303 Polish Fighter Squadron (303 Dywizjon Myśliwski "Warszawski im.
 Tadeusza Kościuszki").
 He was B-group Flight Commander of the squadron.
 A week after his final promotion, in 1941, he was on a mission escorting bombers when his plane was shot down by a German fighter near Dunkirk over the English Channel; he was never found.

 Military career

 Tadeusz Arentowicz was a graduate of the Polish Air Force University in Dęblin (VII Promotion).
-On the fifteenth of August 1933 he was given the rank of second lieutenant in the Polish Air Force and was assigned to the 1st Air Regiment stationed in Warsaw.
-He finished his training in Grudziądz, and became an instructor at the Ułęż airport near Dęblin on March 1939.
+On 15 August 1933 he was promoted to the rank of second lieutenant in the Polish Air Force and was assigned to the 1st Air Regiment, stationed in Warsaw.
+He finished his training in Grudziądz and became an instructor at Ułęż airport near Dęblin in March 1939.
 See No. 315 Polish Fighter Squadron.